TheArtificial/theartificial.nl/source/people/shannon.md

 title: Shannon E Thomas
 linkedin: shannonethomas
 twitter: shannonethomas
+logo-story: "This the story of my logo.
+I can use *markdown* in it!"
 ---

 “I take ideas the world isn’t quite ready for and turn them into products people can’t imagine living without.”